 The patents system never got along quite well with software inventions.
-Software is too fluid for the patenting system, a system that was built a long time ago for inventions with physical aspects.
-The material point view perceives software as a big pile of electronically powered bits organized in some manner.
-In recent years the patenting system was bent to cope with software by adding into patent applications artificial additions containing linkage into physical computing components such as storage or CPU so the patent office can approve them.
+Software is?too fluid for the patenting system, built a long time ago for creations with?physical aspects.
+The material point view perceives software as a big pile?of electronically powered bits organized in some manner.
+In recent years the patenting system was bent to cope with software by adding into patent applications artificial additions containing linkage into?physical computing components such as storage or CPU so the patent office can approve them.
 But that is just a patch and not evolution.

 The Age of Algorithms

-To summarize, algorithms are inherently tricky to patent; no one wants to expose them via the patenting system as they are indefensible.
-So if we are going into a future where most of the innovation will be in algorithms, then the value of patents will be diminished dramatically as fewer patents will be created.
-I believe we are going into a highly proprietary world where the race will not be driven by ownership of intellectual property but rather by the ability to create a competitive intellectual property which works.
+To summarize, algorithms are inherently tricky to patent; no one wants to expose them via the patenting system as?they are indefensible.
+So if we?are going into a?future where most of the innovation will be in algorithms, then the value of patents will be diminished dramatically as fewer patents will be created.
+I believe we are going into a highly proprietary world where the race will not be driven by ownership of intellectual property but rather by the ability to create a competitive?intellectual property that works.